 Most of all, it is important to remember that all children with Progeria have age appropriate intellect and personality.
 An eight-year-old with Progeria will think and act just like every other eight-year-old.
 Children with Progeria are smart and funny and full of life.
 It's the bodies of these children that are laden with the genetic predisposition toward conditions of aging and heart disease, not their minds.
 So they need their schools and communities and their friends to treat them just like any other child (with a few minor adjustments for size).
 After all, Progeria is just a small part of who they are!

 Yes.
 In April 2010, The Progeria Research Foundation published The Progeria Handbook, for families and doctors.
 From basic health facts to daily care recommendations to extensive treatment guidelines, this 100-page handbook helps answer many questions for children with Progeria throughout the world.
 We don't have a cure yet, but we do know that daily care makes a huge difference in their quality of life.
 Proper nutritional, physical, and occupational therapies, along with preventative cardiac and other care are essential.
-The handbook is also available in Spanish and Portuguese.
+The handbook is also available in other languages.

 The Progeria Research Foundation helped in the discovery of the gene that causes Progeria, and is now involved in clinical drug trials, testing drugs that show great promise to effectively treat children with Progeria.
 We have made tremendous progress, but no one can predict how long that will take.